Koenkk/zigbee2mqtt.io/docs/devices/FUT089Z.md

 - first create a ZigBee group with the correct ID (10X),
 - name it like you wish,
 - then add the devices you intend to control to that group (pay attention to use the right termination point).
-  Very important : do NOT add the remote itself to the group.
+  Very important: do NOT add the remote itself to the group.

 The `ON` and `OFF` Master Buttons on top of the remote control an extra zone with Group ID 108.
 You can for instance use it as a master switch or for just another light/smartplug etc...